Xion/gae-workers/README.markdown

 hardly resemble assumptions stated in this documentation.
 In other words: stuff is being made here.
 Help, if you can, but don't cry if something breaks.

-*Note*: This library is to be used with Python 2.7 runtime which is currently in experimental state when it comes to its support on Google App Engine.
-As of now, for example, there is no way to test the multithreading on local dev server which kinda makes *gae-workers* untestable locally.
+*Note*: This library is to be used with Python 2.7 runtime on GAE.

 Overview